Current NEJAC Activities

 A key priority of EPA is to expand the conversation on environmentalism and work for environmental justice.
 The NEJAC's work focuses on evaluating a broad range of strategic, scientific, technological, regulatory, community engagement, and economic issues related to environmental justice.

-In Fiscal Year 2013, the NEJAC will be responding to several requests for advice and recommendations:
+In Fiscal Year 2016, the NEJAC will be responding to several requests for advice and recommendations, including:

 The information, reports and recommendations listed on these pages are the products of the National Environmental Justice Advisory Council, an independent council created under the Federal Advisory Committee Act, to provide independent advice and recommendations on the subject of environmental justice to the EPA Administrator

 The information, reports and recommendations found on this site reflect the opinions and views of the independent National Environmental Justice Advisory Council, and not necessarily the views or opinions of the U.S. EPA.